How Appliances Sell Your Home Faster

 Some of these items can include:

-- A beverage or wine fridge (We're in the Okanagan, need I say more?)
+Beverage or wine fridge Signals a kitchen designed for entertaining We're in the Okanagan, need I say more?

 Think: Wide Open Spaces